-7. Recommendation
+7. Draft Resolution

-THAT the Tasman District Council receives Report RCN12-05-06 on a possible Rates Remission Policy for Natural Disasters; and
+THAT the Tasman District Council receives this report RCN12-06-06; and

-THAT the Tasman District Council agrees that the Summary of Information and Statement of Proposal attached as Appendix 1 to Report RCN12-05-06 be approved and advertised for public consultation using the Special Consultative Procedure (section 83 of the Local Government Act 2002).
+Approves the Summary of Information and Statement of Proposal to adopt a rates remission policy for land affected by natural disasters, as attached as Appendix 1 to Report RCN12-06-06 and advertises for public consultation using the Special Consultative Procedure in section 83 of the Local Government Act 2002.

-APPENDICES:

-Appendix 1 - Summary of Information

-Appendix 2 - Statement of Proposal
+APPENDICES: Appendix 1 - Summary of Information Appendix 2 - Statement of Proposal